arp242/arp242.net/_posts/rimworld-mod-linux.md

 ### Building the Assembly
 "Assembly" is C♯ speak for any compiled output such as an executable (.exe) or shared library (.dll).
 We need to set up a "build solution" (C♯ "Makefiles") to build them.
-Let's start by just setting up a basic example before we start actually writing code.
+Start by just setting up a basic example before we start actually writing code.

 By convention the source code lives in `Mods/.../Source/`, but I don't think this is required since the game doesn't *do* anything with it directly.
 The